Transposable element: Evolutionary drive for TEs on the genomic context

 There is a hypothesis that states that TEs might provide a ready source of DNA that could be co-opted by the cell to help regulate gene expression.
 Research showed that many diverse modes of TEs co-evolution along with some transcription factors targeting TE-associated genomic elements and chromatin are evolving from TE sequences.
 Most of the time, these particular modes do not follow the simple model of TEs and regulating host gene expression.

-Applications

-Transposable elements can be harnessed in laboratory and research settings to study genomes of organisms and even engineer genetic sequences.
-The use of transposable elements can be split into two categories: for genetic engineering and as a genetic tool.